SebKyle/UTM-MGRS-Converter/README.md

 # Converter for UTM to MGRS, MGRS to UTM with Excel Integration for AFATDS

-This repository is specifically designed for importing and exporting graphics with the AFATDS (Army Fire Support Command and Control System) in the Army Mission Command System.
+This repository is specifically designed for importing and exporting graphics with the AFATDS (Advanced Field Artillery Tactical Data System) in the Army Mission Command System.
 It uses a Python script to convert between UTM (Universal Transverse Mercator) and MGRS (Military Grid Reference System) coordinates.

 ## Dependencies:
 - Python